diegoximenes/distributed_cache/nodesmetadata/README.md

 [hashicorp/raft](https://github.com/hashicorp/raft) implementation, which is used by this module, only provides the address and ID of the leader [LeaderWithID](https://pkg.go.dev/github.com/hashicorp/raft#Raft.LeaderWithID).
 To solve this issue nodesmetadata demultiplexes TCP connections binded to `--raft_bind_address` based on the first byte of the connection payload.
 In one case the TCP connection will be handled by the RPC API defined by hashicorp/raft, and in the other case it will be handled by an HTTP API that will respond information about the raft instance receiving the request, including its application address.
-Then a follower is able to get the application address of the leader on the fly by sending an HTTP request to the leader.
+Then a follower is able to get the application address of the leader on the fly, by sending an HTTP request to the leader.

 At some point I thought about storing the relationship between raft node ID and application address into the raft's log, however this could lead to inconsistencies, such as a raft instance being able to join a cluster, but not being able to apply the necessary changes to Raft's log right away, turning the process of reconciling the state later complex.
+Another workaround would be to encode this application address information into the node's ID, the only issue, at least with the current hashicorp/raft version, is that the used advertised port for a node should remain constant over time.